virgo47/javasimon/automation/virtualbox/Windows10-base-preparation.md

 vagrant init windows10
 ```

+Now we may configure it a bit more: https://docs.vagrantup.com/v2/virtualbox/configuration.html

+Otherwise it will have some tmp/random name, etc. When we're done editing the `Vagrantfile`, it's
-Following commands also have to be executed from "environment" directory:
+time to start it up.
+All the following commands also have to be executed from aforementioned
+"environment" directory:
 ```
 # this will take a lot of time - but only for the first time
 vagrant up